 Visiting the post office to mail letters and packages

-The ECLC will be open 7:30 a.m. to 5 p.m.
+The ECLC will be open 8:00 a.m. to 5:00 p.m.
 Monday through Friday for children enrolled full days.
 (A suggestion to parents: It’s a long day for young children to be away from home, so pick them up as early as possible!)
-For children remaining for the afternoon, a hot lunch is served at 11:30 a.m.
+A hot lunch is served at 11:30 a.m.
 Simple mid-morning and mid-afternoon nutrition is also served.

 Children enrolled for the morning only should arrive at about 8:15 a.m., no later than 8:30 a.m., and should be picked up promptly at 11:30 a.m.
-Sometimes there is room for morning children to remain for lunch ($5) or lunch, rest time, and the afternoon snack ($20), but this must be cleared with the school and paid that day.
+Children enrolled for the morning + lunch program should arrive at about 8:15 a.m., no later than 8:30 a.m., and should be picked up promptly at 12:30 p.m.
+Sometimes there is room for morning children to remain for lunch, rest time, and the afternoon snack ($30), but this must be cleared with the school and paid that day.

-A parent, guardian, or designated representative of the child's parent or guardian should bring the child into the ECLC.
+A parent, guardian, or designated representative of the child's parent or guardian should bring the child to the ECLC.
 Upon arrival, the person dropping off the child should wait until a staff member determines the child is without obvious signs of illness, and then sign in on the appropriate register.
 A parent, guardian, or designated representative of the child's parent or guardian shall sign the child out, using full signature, on the appropriate register before taking the child from the premises.
-The person picking up the child must show valid picture I.D. whenever requested by the ECLC staff.
-This includes parents as well as family and friends.
-Your child cannot be released to anyone not listed on your emergency form without your expressed written permission.
+The person picking up the child must show a valid current driver’s license or U.S. passport whenever requested by the ECLC staff.
+This includes parents and guardians as well as family and friends who have been properly authorized to serve as designated representatives.
+Your child cannot be released to anyone except those listed on your emergency form without your expressed written permission.
 The sign-in sheets are kept for lunch count, attendance records, and legal purposes.
 California Community Care Licensing dictates that parents, guardians, or designated representative of the child's parent or guardian MUST sign their children in and out each day using full signature (initials are not allowed).
-The parents should check the child’s cubby daily for wet or soiled clothes or bedding, and the “classroom” cubbies for art projects and paperwork.

-Children need to be signed out and leaving the center by their program’s closing time (11:30 a.m. or 5 p.m.).
-Parents will be charged a late fee of $1 for every minute they are late, a charge that will be added to the next month's tuition payment.
+Children need to be signed out and leaving the center by their program’s closing time (11:30 a.m., 12:30 p.m., or 5 p.m.).
+Parents will be charged a late fee of $1 for every minute they are late.
+The charge will be invoiced and due at the same time as the next month's tuition payment.
 The clock at the sign-in/out table will determine closing times.
 Parents who are repeatedly late will be asked to make other arrangements for pickup.